-In order to locate and draw in the best candidates, it’s key to promote opportunities through those channels most likely to reach the best pool of candidates.
+To locate and draw in the best candidates, it’s key to promote opportunities through those channels most likely to reach the best pool of candidates.
 Effective methods or sources may include:

 Employee Referrals – If current employees are satisfied with the company atmosphere and are working with great colleagues, they are more inclined to refer their friends to join the team.
 Create incentives for them to do so, such as offering a referral bonus.

 Passive Recruiting – Passive candidates are people who are already employed and are not actively looking for another job.
-This may sound like a waste or a large investment of time, but trying to reach the best talent can be a very rewarding process.
+This may sound like a waste of a large investment of time, but trying to reach the best talent can be a very rewarding process.
 LinkedIn is one good avenue for this type of recruiting.

 Job Posting Websites – Some offer free postings while others only offer paid postings.
-A post can range between $75 and several hundred dollars, so it is advisable to do your research before posting a job/position in order to determine which sites are most likely to provide a source of qualified applicants.
+A post can range between $75 and several hundred dollars, so it is advisable to do your research before posting a job/position to determine which sites are most likely to provide a source of qualified applicants.
 Consider the type of position being offered such as whether it’s manual labor, clerical, technical; specific levels of education, experience, or certifications required; and other factors specific to the position to help you determine if one posting option is better than another.
-Asking other business owners what has worked best for them can also provide insight around best options.
+Asking other business owners what has worked best for them can also provide insight around the best options.
 As a final note, as soon as an applicant or candidate who matches your needs is identified – contact them!
 Don’t wait too long, as the possibility that they are being contacted by other competitors is very high and even higher in a tight job market.

 First Contact: The Phone Interview

-This step is NOT A MUST, but can be very helpful in determining a basic “fit” of the candidate with the position and culture of the business and will help to narrow down the applicant pool to those most likely to possess the skills, experience and knowledge to be successful in the position and company.
+This step is NOT A MUST, but can be very helpful in determining a basic “fit” of the candidate with the position and culture of the business and will help to narrow down the applicant pool to those most likely to possess the skills, experience, and knowledge to be successful in the position and company.
 It’s also a perfect chance to dig deep into those questions that pop up when reviewing a resume.
 Prepare ahead by writing down 3 to 5 general questions that will assist in determining if an applicant has the right amount of:

 – How long have you been in this industry and what motivates that interest?